11-12-2025

 Big Island of Hawaii Visitor Data

-The largest in the chain typically ranges between 100,000-175,000 arrivals each month.
+The largest in the chain typically averages between 130,000-175,000 arrivals each month.
 Excluding the summer "hump" felt through all the islands, the number of arrivals fluctuates much less than some other islands in the chain, so visitation is usually about the same in Hawai'i.
 The events we noted on the best time to travel to Hawaii page, that are held each spring and fall, can increase visitor ratios on the island.
-The volcanic eruption that began in May 2018 is also to have likely affected arrival numbers for this period.
+The volcanic eruptions that periodically occur are also likely to impact travel numbers to the Big Island at any given time.

 Maui Visitor Data

-The second largest island in the chain typically ranges between 210,000-300,000 arrivals each month.
+The second largest island in the chain typically ranges between 150,000-225,000 arrivals each month.
 The summer "hump" is by far the largest period of arrivals, but there are also significant spikes at other times during the year, most notably around the Christmas holidays.
+The reopening of West Maui, excluding historic Lahaina Town following the devastating wildfires in August 2023, has positively influenced arrival numbers.
+Generally, however, we believe Maui visitor numbers will be recovering from large declines following the fires for an extended time.

 Kauai Visitor Data

-The fourth largest island in the chain typically ranges between 100,000-140,000 visitors each month.
+The fourth largest island in the chain typically ranges between 100,000-130,000 visitors each month.
 Kauai, in general, is a much quieter island (arrival wise) when compared to the likes of the other islands in the chain.
 But that may be due to its size and "theme" (all things green).
 The summer "hump" is the only really busy time on the island, though it's not as distinct as the "hump" Maui and Oahu experience.
-The 2018 winter and spring storms and subsequent closures on Kauai likely affected visitor arrivals after this period.
+As a side note, the occasional winter and spring storms and subsequent Kauai closures will likely impact visitor arrivals after this period.

 Oahu Visitor Data

-The third largest island in the chain typically ranges between 450,000-570,000 visitors each month.
-As you can quickly see, that number quickly dwarfs the other islands arrival data.
-Oahu is widely popular with visitors abroad, and given that 75% of the state's population lives on this single island, the arrival data can skew accordingly.
+The third largest island in the chain typically ranges between 450,000-560,000 visitors each month.
+As you can quickly see, that number significantly dwarfs the other islands' arrival data.
+Oahu is widely popular with visitors abroad, and given that approximately 75% of the state's population lives on this single island, the arrival data can skew accordingly.
+The island's diverse attractions, from the bustling city of Honolulu to the historic sites of Pearl Harbor and the scenic North Shore, continue to draw the most visitors among the Hawaiian Islands.

 Typical Hawaii Visitor Timeline